-Mark Scheme Marks Available Planning Clear and detailed planning techniques to determine content, 2 marks level of detail, structure and language.
-Some planning techniques but not always clear or detailed.
-1 mark No or very limited planning.
-0 marks Content Candidate communicates task fully producing relevant and 4 marks detailed pieces of information and ideas in a logical sequence using appropriate vocabulary and expressions at Level 2.
-Candidate mostly communicates task producing relevant pieces 3 marks of information and ideas in a logical sequence with some detail using appropriate vocabulary and expressions at Level 2.
-Candidate partially communicates task producing some relevant 2 marks pieces of information or ideas with a little detail using mostly appropriate vocabulary and expressions at Level 2.
+Candidate communicates task fully, producing relevant and 4 marks detailed pieces of information and ideas in a logical sequence using appropriate vocabulary and expressions at Level 2.
+Candidate mostly communicates task producing relevant 3 marks pieces of information and ideas in a logical sequence with some detail using appropriate vocabulary and expressions at Level 2.
+Candidate partially communicates task producing some 2 marks relevant pieces of information or ideas with a little detail using mostly appropriate vocabulary and expressions at Level 2.
 Sequence not necessarily logical.
 Candidate produces very limited response to the task.
-1or 2 1 mark relevant pieces of information using appropriate vocabulary and expressions at Level 2.
-Little or no relevant communication 0 marks
+One or 1 mark two relevant pieces of information using appropriate vocabulary and expressions at Level 2.
+Little or no relevant communication.
+0 marks